Empirical Understanding of Deletion Privacy: Experiences, Expectations, and Measures: Discussion and Future Work

-Prior to the deployment of the survey, we suspected that the construction of decoy pool may be a burden for some of the users.
-Therefore, we asked the participants---``Imagine that Decoy Deletions is available to you on a platform.
+Earlier in this section, we saw that ``Decoy Deletions'' benefits from a pool of volunteer posts to provide privacy to the sensitive/damaging deletions.
+We further saw in~\cref{sec:usefulness_all} that users were worried about the need for assistance from other users' of the system for their sensitive/damaging deletions.
+Once again, before the survey's deployment, we suspected that the construction of the decoy pool could be a burden for some of the users.
+However, to see the users' willingness to protect the damaging deletions of themselves and others, we asked the participants---``Imagine that Decoy Deletions is available to you on a platform.
 Would you be willing to offer some of your {non-sensitive/non-damaging posts that you won't mind getting removed from your profile} to be added to the decoy pool in order to protect the sensitive/damaging deletions of yourself and other users?''.
 41\% of the participants responded Yes (12\% definitely yes, 29\% probably yes), 39\% of the participants responded No (13\% definitely no, 26\% probably no), and the remaining 20\% responded with ``might or might not''.
-This shows that although the construction of the decoy pool and the need of assistance from other users is a concern for some users, there are a significant number of participants that are willing to contribute to the pool.

-\paragraph{Selective Deletions} As we observed previously, ``Selective Deletions'' was voted the least effective deletion mechanism in protecting the damaging deletions of the users.
-However, in the usefulness question we see that it holds a unique characteristic that users admire.
-Giving the users full control of their posts and profile seems to be a big advantage of this mechanism.
-Participant $P46$ stated: \textit{``It's not effective at all but it is however the most popular among the bunch listed.
-People (even me) like to have full control over our social medias and tweets.
-Regardless if a malicious bot tries to collect sensitive information off of us.''} To no surprise we see that in some case users will sacrifice their privacy over the usability of the system.
-This is an initial step towards discovering the needs of the users and maintaining a balance between usability and deletion privacy.
+This shows that although the construction of the decoy pool and the need for assistance from other users is a concern for some users, there are a significant number of participants that are willing to contribute to the pool.